Bellac12345/Bellac12345/README.md

 Hi, I’m Isabella Castro
-- I am a 4th year Computer Science Major at the University of Florida
+- I have a Bachelor of Science in Computer Science
-- I will be graduating in May of 2021
+- I graduated from the University of Florida in May 2021
-- I am looking for a full time job as a Software Developer
+- I am looking for positions as a Software Developer
 - You can reach me at
 isabellacastro1125@gmail.com